II. Overview of the Collection

 4. Reference Collection

-Reference collection development is the responsibility of the reference librarians and is coordinated by the Head of the Reference Department.
+Reference collection development is the responsibility of the reference librarians and is coordinated by the Reference Collection Coordinator.
 The collection is designed to meet the basic research, curricular, and information needs of the University community in all subject fields.
 Reference resources of all types and formats, in all appropriate languages are selected in accordance with the criteria established for the selection of library materials.

 5. Government Documents Collection